1717 Ala Wai

 Across 48 listings for 1717 Ala Wai, none of the remarks explicitly state the total number of units in the building.
 I searched for phrases like '109-unit building', 'one of 109 units', or similar, but found no such references; remarks focus instead on amenities, upgrades, insurance, and assessments (e.g., 'heated salt water pool', '100% hurricane insurance', 'special assessment until 2028').
 Because 0 of 48 listings mention any building unit count, there is no direct support or contradiction for the declared value of 283 units.
 Thus, the accuracy of 283 remains unverified and must be treated as uncertain.

-Searched the public remarks for explicit owner-occupancy percentages or descriptors (e.g., '80% owner occupied', 'majority owner occupied') and found none.
-Per numeric-field rules, kept the current value of 56.00 with low confidence and noted there is no evidence in the remarks to confirm or deny this percentage.
+Searched for explicit owner-occupancy statements in the remarks but found none.
+Per rules, kept the existing value of 56.00 with low confidence and noted the absence of confirming remarks.

 Calculated from the lowest association fee observed across all non-penthouse unit listings for this building.